patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 The exception to this practice is when images are primarily for presentation purposes and are not essential pieces of content.
 To signify that an image should be skipped by a screen reader, set the value of the alt attribute to an empty string: `alt=””`.

+For example, in the alert component, the icon label text is adjacent to the message.
+This way, when `role="alert"` is added to `.pf-v5-c-alert__body` for dynamically displayed alerts, the type of message is announced along with the message text.

 #### Trapping focus

 The recommended interaction pattern for components like the modal or popover is to trap focus within the component's modal element when it becomes visible.